Shumieb/TodoApp_RV1/README.md

-This an app built with React and Bootstrap
+This an app built with React JS and Bootstrap.
+Other libraries used are: React Router